Toyota 86: Subaru BRZ

-In 2014, as part of running changes consistent with those of the MY15 Toyota 86 GTS, the Subaru BRZ also featured a new key fob and two new colours, including ‘WR Blue Pearl’ metallic finish.
+In 2014, as part of running changes consistent with those of the MY15 Toyota 86 GTS, the Subaru BRZ also featured a new key fob and two new colours, including 'WR Blue Pearl' metallic finish.
 In addition, Subaru also launched special editions both for the United States and Australia markets.
 For the former, one thousand BRZ Series.
 Blue editions were marketed at additional cost, half painted in Blue Pearl and the other half in Crystal Pearl White.
 This model featured STI body kit parts, 17-inch STI black alloy wheels and red brake calipers.
 For Australia, Subaru launched a similar variant known as the Special Edition, also at additional cost.
 It featured stripes across the bonnet, boot and roof; 17-inch STI black alloy wheels; STI boot spoiler plus front, side and rear-side under spoilers; a rear diffuser and a push-button starter switch.
 It was available in every existing BRZ paint hue.

 In 2015, for the 2016 model year, Subaru released the limited edition Hyper Blue range across its WRX, WRX STI and BRZ models.
 In Australia, the BRZ was limited to 50 units with manual transmission only.
 This limited edition is characterised by the said blue paint and a host of other cosmetic upgrades.

 For the 2017 model year Subaru released another new special edition for the newly redesigned BRZ.
-This edition is called the Series.Yellow in America which was limited to 500 units but known as the Inazuma Edition in Canada which was limited to between 200-250 cars.
+This edition is called the Series.Yellow in America which was limited to 500 units but known as the Inazuma Edition in Canada which was limited to between 200 and 250 cars.
 This special edition is based on the Limited trim level for the BRZ and features the optional Performance package as standard, which includes 4 piston Brembo brakes in the front, 2 piston Brembo brakes in the rear, and Sachs dampers, a special yellow body colour called Charlesite Yellow with black trim, a yellow embroidered BRZ logo on the seats, and yellow accents and stitching throughout the interior.

 In February 2018, Subaru of America released a limited edition SOA 50th Anniversary edition BRZ based on the Limited trim level featuring Heritage Blue exterior colour, satin chrome exterior trim and badging; and SOA 50th anniversary emblem.
 The interior features black upholstery with contrasting silver stitching; silver seatbelts; and the 50th Anniversary logo embroidered on the front seats and carpeted floor mats.
 Only 250 were made.